jvc1019/Zest/README.md

 # CMSC128

 This will be the repository for CMSC 128 - Section 3.
 Files included would be for the prototype system we will create in the scrum process through series of sprints.

-Prototype Consultations

-- November 4, 2020 (Wireframe Consultation)

-Next sprint deadline is November 12, 2020.

-Zoom Meeting Details:
+# Zoom Meeting Details:
 - Link: https://up-edu.zoom.us/j/89346774676
 - Meeting ID: 893 4677 4676
 - Passcode: Cmsc128-3

+# Sprints
+Next sprint deadline is November 12, 2020.
-First sprint has passed on October 22, 2020.
-The first sprint included the mockup designs for our project.
-It also included the relational model of the database.
+1. First sprint (October 22, 2020)
+- The first sprint included the mockup designs for our project.
+- It also included the relational model of the database.

+# Consultations
+- November 4, 2020 (Wireframe Consultation)

-Members:
+# Members:

+1. FRONT END (User Interface)
 - Carpio, Eman
-- Castaneda, Jayvee
 - Faeldonea, Ken
-- Garcia, Mico
 - Jinon, Robien
-- Jomoc, Gracielou
-- Luciano, Kirl
-- Molina, Janley
-- Rabe, Jett Adriel
 - Visto, Ronald

+2. BACK END (Database)
+- Castaneda, Jayvee (Reminders)
+- Garcia, Mico (Subjects)
+- Jomoc, Gracielou (Notebook)
+- Luciano, Kirl (Notebook)
+- Molina, Janley (Tasks)
+- Rabe, Jett Adriel (Subjects)
-- Zamudio, Kent
+- Zamudio, Kent (Customization)

 ## Quick Start Guide